pinellolab/GRAFIMO/docs/paper_results/README.md

 **1.** The first step is to download the pangenome variation graphs (VGs) we used during the GRAFIMO analysis.
 We created the VGs by enriching the hg38 reference genome with genetic variants (SNPs and indels) of 2548 individuals from the 1000 Genomes Project (1000GP).

+**NB** Our analysis were carried out with VG v1.31.0

-To downoad the VGs, type
+To download the VGs, type
 ```
 bash get_vgs.sh
 ```